UBC-MDS/dsci532-group3-R/doc/reflection.md

 - New colour scale for the map to highlight sequential nature of the data
 - Map data now displays multiple metrics (previously only showed confirmed cases)
 - Scientific notation for absolute data and two significant digits shown for “Per 1M” data to improve readability
+- Clickable legend to show or hide data at the plot level instead of having to go through the selection options again

 ### Unresolved Issues :(